kycpass/web-sdk-v2/README.md

 }
 ```

-### Customisation
+### SDK Configuration

 1. The `config` accepts a `prefill` object to pre-fill the SDK form.
 Only the following fields can be prefilled:
 Legal entity name, Registration code, Country, Representative first name & Representative last name.
 **Note:** The `residenceState` and `residenceCountry` code have to be **alpha2** format. `residenceState` is applicable only when `residenceCountry` is `US`.

 2. Pass any custom reference in `customerReference` to associate it with screenings and corresponding webhook payload.

-> Customisation available via `config` is form v2 and onwards.
+3. Pass product id `customerProductId` to mount the SDK with a specific product (Product is a bundle of features set).
+This is a **required**  field when the token is not associated with any `customerProductId` and you have multiple products enabled.

+**Note:**
+`customerProductId` - Only applicable If your **token is not associated with any customerProductId**

 Example:
 ```
 config: {
+  customerProductId: <your product id given by entify> *
   customerReference: <any reference id>,
   prefill: {
     legalEntityName: 'Entifyme',